Molecular Virology. Coordinator: Menotti

 Research themes

-Repurposing of viral properties and functions: The unique viruses’ life cycle is tightly entangled to the molecular machinery of their hosts.
+Repurposing of viral properties and functions.
+The unique viruses' life cycle is tightly entangled to the molecular machinery of their hosts.
 This intimate and absolute dependency drives their unmatched efficiency and promotes an enormous functional biodiversity that can be repurposed in several ways.
 Understanding the function of viral proteins in pivotal in this field.
-Active areas of investigation include viruses “domestication”, for their use as targeted and selective anti-cancer tools (oncolytic viruses, Menotti, 2020a ; Menotti, 2020b), and the exploitation of viral functions to create novel activities with therapeutical potential (i.e. control of molecular mechanisms leading to neurocognitive decline (Brandimarti 2017).
+Active areas of investigation include viruses "domestication", for their use as targeted and selective anti-cancer tools (oncolytic viruses, Menotti, 2020; Appolloni, 2021), and the exploitation of viral functions to create novel activities with therapeutic potential (i.e. control of molecular mechanisms leading to neurocognitive decline (Brandimarti, 2023).

-Viral evolution dynamics: Viruses evolve at a higher rate as compared to their host(s).
-Specific properties of the different viral replicative strategies and host-parasite interactions can drive or push viral evolution.
-Even viruses considered to be substantially stable can change, under selective pressure.
-The aim of the research is to follow, by means of molecular tools, in vitro viral evolution and to dissect the conditions which promote it.
+Viral evolution dynamics.
+Viruses evolve at a higher rate as compared to their host(s).
+Specific properties of the different viral replicative strategies and host-parasite interactions can drive or push viral evolution, and even viruses considered to be substantially stable can change, under selective pressure.
+The aim of the research is to follow, by means of molecular tools, in vitro viral evolution, and to dissect the conditions which promote it and the selected mutations.

 Lab Members